onsi/ginkgo/index.md

 - `--noisyPendings=false`

-    By default, Ginkgo's defautlt reporter will provide detailed output for pending specs.
+    By default, Ginkgo's default reporter will provide detailed output for pending specs.
 You can set --noisyPendings=false to supress this behavior.

 - `--trace`

     If present, Ginkgo will print out full stack traces for each failure, not just the line number at which the failure occurs.

+- `--summarize=false`

+    By default, Ginkgo's default reporter will summarize any test failures that occurred during the test run at the end of the test run.
+You can set --summarize=false to turn this behavior off.

 **Controlling randomization:**